To travel hopefully is a better thing than to arrive.

 Most radios have the facility to turn on local traffic reports, and modern sat-nav systems will detect upcoming traffic problems.
 Both will warn you of holdups ahead, giving you time to divert to a different route, which is where an old-fashioned road atlas can pay dividends.

-Both of you should learn how to use the ‘Detour’ mode on your car’s sat-nav too, so when you next hear of a traffic jam on your route you can detour round it seamlessly.
+Your passenger should learn how to use the ‘Detour’ mode on your car’s sat-nav too, so when you next hear of a traffic jam on your route you can detour round it seamlessly.

 It’s also worth learning how to find a POI, or Point of Interest, which will show you the nearest places to stop for a toilet or meal break.

-Tips for surviving summer traffic jams.
+Tips for surviving summer traffic jams

 Be a Zen master